btrAdil/btrAdil/README.md

 - 📫 How to reach me **bantouradil@outlook.com**

-- ⚡ Fun fact **Gamer at heart, with a love for RPGs and puzzle games**
+- ⚡ Always on the lookout for **new experiences and challenges** in game development.

 <h3 align="left">Languages and Tools:</h3>